physionetchallenges/physionetchallenges.github.io/2021/index.md

 The scoring metric is designed to award full credit to correct diagnoses and partial credit to misdiagnoses with similar risks or outcomes as the true diagnosis.
 A classifier that returns only positive outputs typically receives a negative score, i.e., a lower score than a classifier that returns only negative outputs.

-We welcome a discussion about scoring on the [Challenge forum](https://groups.google.com/g/physionet-challenges/).
-We will share a leaderboard of successful submissions and their scores once we start accepting entries.
+The [leaderboard](leaderboard/) provides the scores of successful submissions on the hidden data.

 ## <a name="rules-and-deadlines"></a> Rules and Deadlines